-6.1 ORGANISATION UNIT
+6.1 BUDGET DIVISION

-The Faculty of Architecture, Building and Planning at the University of Melbourne is the leading educational and research institution in the Asia-Pacific region addressing the design and realisation of inhabited environments.
-It actively seeks to extend the linkages between education, research and practice in the design and built environment disciplines, and maintains excellent and extensive relationships with members of the design and built environment professions, government, professional associations and the wider community.
+The Faculty of Architecture, Building and Planning is the leading educational and research institution in the Asia-Pacific region addressing the design and realisation of inhabited environments.
+It actively seeks to extend the linkages between education, research and practice in the built environment, and maintains excellent and extensive relationships with members of the built environment professions, government, professional associations and the wider community.

-The Faculty has nearly 170 staff and approximately 3000 students, one third of whom are international.
-It is responsible for the undergraduate degrees the Bachelor of Design and the Bachelor of Environments.
+The Faculty has nearly 190 staff and approximately 3000 students, one third of whom are international.
+It is responsible for the undergraduate Bachelor of Design degree, and offers majors in architecture, landscape architecture, property, construction, and urban planning.

-The Faculty's graduate school, the Melbourne School of Design teaches accredited masters courses across the professional disciplines of Architecture, Architectural Engineering, Construction Management, Landscape Architecture, Property, Urban Design and Urban Planning.
+The Faculty's graduate school, the Melbourne School of Design teaches accredited masters courses across the professional disciplines of Architecture, Construction Management, Landscape Architecture, Property, Urban Design and Urban Planning.

-The MSD aims to inspire learning through interdisciplinary reflection, and is unique in its integration of research, teaching, and practice around the environmental implications of all forms of urbanisation.
-With opportunities to engage in advanced studio and seminarbased learning and research, MSD students develop new perspectives, critical reflection, and modes of action to address the design, environmental, social and aesthetic challenges in producing sustainable centres of habitation, locally and internationally.
+The MSD is distinctive from its competitors in its aim to inspire learning through interdisciplinary reflection, and its integration of research, teaching, and practice around the environmental implications of all forms of urbanisation.
+With opportunities to engage in advanced studio and seminar-based learning and research, MSD students develop new perspectives, critical reflection, and modes of action to address the environmental, social and aesthetic challenges in producing sustainable centres of habitation, locally and internationally.
+Students can take part in field trips which examine the global context of habitable environments.

 The Faculty has an international reputation for excellence in research and research training and is a leader in built environment and urban research.
-Faculty staff are actively engaged in collaborations and partnerships both locally and globally, to produce research that responds to major social, economic and environmental challenges, as well as fundamental research into design and the built environment in Australia and the Asian region.
+Faculty staff are actively engaged in collaborations and partnerships both locally and globally, to produce research that responds to major social, economic and environmental challenges, as well as fundamental research into the built environment in Australia and the Asian region.
 Our researchers address key issues, such as mitigation of natural disasters, climate change, sustainability, the future of cities, population growth and urban density.
+We lead debate in many of these areas.
 We also contribute definitive knowledge and understanding of the history, conservation and heritage of the built and natural environment, built environment practice and management, urban morphology and design research.
+The Faculty draws its research strength in part from its capacity to work in the multidisciplinary frame of its various built environment disciplines, as well as with colleagues in health, engineering, education, history and social sciences.

 Through the MSD, we provide the highest quality research training environment, attracting the best and brightest future researchers in our disciplines from around the world.
 PhD and MPhil students have access to innovative professional development programs and generous funding support, along with excellent facilities and resources.
+Our PhD and MPhil graduates are well-rounded professionals, critical thinkers and future research leaders.